 The pass mark for each course is 40% (from combined exam/coursework) and you must pass each course to pass the year.

 The coursework and lab-work schedules for the year can be found on CATe.
 You should always ensure that your work has been submitted correctly by checking the uploaded copy soon after submission.
 If you have any queries, these should be raised with either the Senior Tutor or the Second Year Coordinator.

-Note that the Compilers Lab in the autumn term requires strong Java implementation skills and the OS Lab in the spring term requires strong C implementation skills, so be sure to review your first year notes.
+Note that the OS Lab in the Autumn term requires strong C implementation skills and the Compilers Lab in the Spring term requires strong Java implementation skills, so be sure to review your first year notes.

-In order to progress to the 3rd Year of the MEng program, students must achieve an overall (second year) aggregate mark of at least 60%.
-Students who fail to achieve this will normally be required to transfer to the 3rd Year of the BEng program
+In order to progress to the third year of the MEng program, students must achieve an overall (second year) aggregate mark of at least 60%.
+Students who fail to achieve this will normally be required to transfer to the third year of the BEng program

 You are required to be around at all times during the college term, especially including weeks 1 and 11 of each term.
 You should also be aware that after your Summer term exams you will be as busy as the rest of the year with a group WebApps project and its related lecture series.

-You are expected to meet coursework and lab-work deadlines, but if there are difficulties with this please contact the Second Year Coordinator or Senior Tutor as soon as possible.
-Extensions to submission dates can be agreed in extreme cases, but in general late submissions will be capped at the pass mark (40%) for 24 hours and after this will receive no marks.
+You are expected to meet all coursework and lab-work deadlines, but if there are difficulties with this then please contact the Second Year Coordinator or Senior Tutor as soon as possible.
+Extensions to submission dates can be agreed in extreme cases, but in general late submissions recieved within 24 hours of the deadline will be capped at the pass mark (40%) and anything received later than this will receive no marks.

 Note that it is always best to submit what you have done by the deadline.